Alonso-del-Arte/chess/doc/Terminology.md

 ## Q

 * **Q** &mdash; Notation for queen.
+* **Quad** &mdash; A kind of tournament in which the entrants are divided into four groups according to their Elo ratings.
 * **Queen** &mdash; A player's most powerful piece, combining the capabilities of the bishop and the rook.
 The piece typically has a crown without a cross.
 The White queen starts out on d1, the Black queen starts out on d8.